TritonDataCenter/v8plus/README.md

 write your module in a sane programming environment, avoiding the confusing and error-prone C++ semantics.

-Your module is an object factory.
-It returns native objects.
+Your module is an object factory that returns native objects.
 When the JavaScript function named by v8plus_js_factory_name is called, the C function pointed to by v8plus_ctor will be invoked.
 Its first argument is a pointer to the JavaScript argument list (see Argument Handling below)